CospanDesign/nysa/README.md

 ##Description:

-The suite is split into three subgroups, although Nysa can be run entirely from the command line Nysa was designed to be used as a GUI plugin for IDE.
-(Specifically Ninja-IDE)
+The suite is split into three subgroups: cbuilder (generates verilog modules), ibuilder (generates FPGA images) and host (host side software used to interface with an FPGA)

 ###cbuilder (Core Builder): Generates individual cores to interface with a sensor, IC, or process an algorithm.
+* Utilities to create Wishbone slave modules that can be used within a Nysa image.
+  * The created module includes.
+    * An actual verilog module the user edits.
-* there are tools and scripts provided to simplify the process of synthesizing and simulating a verilog module
+    * Software tools to build, simulate and view the waveform of the simulations using gtkwave.
-* the cores are used by ibuilder to generate FPGA images that will call on a created core in a predefined manner.
-  * For example: perhaps a sensor simply requires an I2C interface.
-The user can specify this in the metadata and the host will read this metadata and use either a python script or even a kernel driver to interface with this device
+    * A simple mechanism that allows users to easily introduce different stimulus on the core.
+* The verilog modules generated here are fed into ibuilder to be used within an actual FPGA image.

 ###ibuilder (Image Builder): Generates FPGA images to go onto a board
+* Using only a configuration file users can generate an FPGA image specifying the behavior they want from the FPGA.
-* Generates PlanAhead projects and associated scripts to build a bit or binary file that can be used to program an FPGA
+* Generates PlanAhead projects and associated scripts to build a bit or binary file that can be used to program an FPGA.
-* users can use either the command line interface or the graphical user interface (GUI) called "Image Builder"

 ###Host: Host side software
-* this section is split up into two sections
-  * kernelland: low level code designed to facilitate communication between the FPGA and the kernel itself
-    * the benefit of this model is that end-users will interact with devices in the same way they would interact with other devices on their computer
-      * For example: When you attach a usb->serial device on your computer a new device appears in the /dev directory.
-When an Nysa based design is attached to a Linux box the kernel will behave in a similar fashion and generate devices inside the /dev directory.
-  * userland: the end user will use the scripts and libraries here to interact with their script
-    * interaction can be accomplished by communicating directly with the FPGA or by means of a standard linux device using the procedure described in the kernelland portion
+* Interface with an FPGA image using Python or c.
+An simple low level API is defined to detect and interact with an FPGA board.
+* Users can simply plug in an FPGA board, such as Dionysus, and the host computer can query the FPGA for it's behavior.
+* Writing drivers for a module is as simple as creating a Python module or a C library.
+* Writing applications for Nysa based FPGAs are simpler than writing software to control native components on a desktop, laptop or an embedded device.